CrunchyData/crunchy-katacoda/basic-postgresql-devel/basicpgadmin/02-navigation.md

 ![Top Level View](basicpgadmin/assets/02-db-top.png)

-The left side now allows you to see navigate to all the objects in your database.
+The left side now allows you to see and navigate to all the objects in your database.
 The right side is now just showing you the stats for this database, not the whole server.

 ### Finding Our Tables (and Schemas)

 Your most common thing to view or edit will probably be tables so let's go find our tables.
-Before we go they let's quickly talk about PostgreSQL schemas.
+Before we go let's quickly talk about PostgreSQL schemas.
 In PostgreSQL, [https://www.postgresql.org/docs/11/ddl-schemas.html](schema) is a way to namespace database objects.
 You can also think of schemas as directories in an operating system.
 You can use them to avoid naming collisions between objects like tables, to do more differentiated permissions, and 3rd party apps can place their objects in the database without causing problems.

-All PostgreSQL databases have a public database by default. f you create an object without a schema qualification it will be created in the public schema.
+By default, all PostgreSQL databases have a public database.
+If you create an object without a schema qualification it will be created in the public schema.
 If you create a schema for your username name then objects you create will be placed in your schema by default.
 If you are interested in the mechanics behind this read the documentation link above.